Baby Clare playing the piano

 My Dad

-Between my mother and my Dad, I can honestly say that my Dad was the more nurturing one.
-He is not without faults, but I have come to realize over the years that he had a great weight placed on his shoulders from being the primary to sole provider for our family.
-My Dad was what I would refer to as "whip-smart."
+Between my Mom and Dad, I can honestly say that my Dad was the more nurturing one.
+He was not without faults, but I came to realize over the years that he had a great weight placed on his shoulders from being the primary to sole provider for our family.
+My Dad was "whip-smart."
 He could learn anything by picking up a book and reading about it.
-He helped my brother with many of his school subjects, especially math, and now my brother has a master's degree in computer science.
+He helped my brother with many of his school subjects, including math, and now my brother has a master's degree in computer science.

-My Dad worked a lot of overtime hours during the week, so my brothers and I didn't see him much.
+My Dad worked a lot of overtime hours during the week, so my brothers and I never saw him much.
 On weekends, he prepared non-Asian meals of burgers, hot dogs, lasagna, and corned beef and cabbage.
-Somehow, my Dad managed to put his three kids through college, no small feat for a man with a modest income.
-He wanted each of us to have an easier life than he had and I can honestly say that I would not be where I am today were it not for him.
+Somehow, my Dad managed to put three kids through college, no small feat for a man with a modest income.
+He wanted each of us to have an easier and better life than he had and I can honestly say that I would not be where I am today were it not for him.

 Elaine Steier

-Mrs. Elaine Steier was quite possibly my favorite teacher from Mark Twain Junior High School.
+Mrs. Elaine Steier was my favorite teacher from Mark Twain Junior High School.
 She inspired me to become the writer I am today.
-My friends and classmates all knew that I was Mrs. Steier's favorite student.
-I believe she saw something special in me in the way I was able to weave words together to form beautiful quilts of expression.
-I had several friends who were rivals in school and they were all envious that I received the coveted honors grade in 9th grade English.
+My classmates all knew I was Mrs. Steier's favorite student.
+She saw something special in me in the way that I was able to weave words together to form beautiful quilts of expression.
+My rivals in school were all envious that I received the coveted honors grade in 9th grade English.
 I also received outstanding grades in Algebra and Science.
 I should've been well on my way to an Ivy League school, but I took the long route by going to Boston University first, earning my first Master's degree at 21, and then going to the University of Pennsylvania for my Ph.D.
 I can honestly say that my writing ability enabled me to get the most out of my university education.
+I now teach writing to K-12 students.

 Bill Henneman

-Bill was my graduate school advisor at BU and the first college professor who treated me as an equal rather than an underling.
-For that, I am grateful for his kindness, guidance, and philosophy on life.
+Bill was my graduate school advisor at Boston University and the first college professor who treated me as an equal rather than an underling.
+He accepted me as one of his advisees after I solved a logic puzzle in two days, the same one that took him - a verifiable genius - over a year to solve!
+I am grateful for Bill's kindness, guidance, and philosophy on life.
 He encouraged me to explore and delve deeper into my passion for electronic music.
 My classmates and I built one of the first electronic music laboratories in the New England area.
 We composed songs in that laboratory 24/7, surviving only on Taco Bell and Burger King.
 It was the beginning of my lifelong love for producing music.
-Bill passed at the young age of 50, but his knowledge and wisdom will live on in his students' hearts.
-I like to include my university experiences as part of my childhood, because I don't believe we're actually adults until we finish school, get our first job, and live on our own.
+Bill recommended that I apply to MIT and would contact his people to accept me, but I declined.
+I felt it was time to move on from Boston.
+Bill passed too soon at the age of 50, but his knowledge and wisdom will live on in his students' hearts.

 Max Mintz

 Max was one of my favorite professors at Penn.
 He taught a course on Decision Making meant for only the strongest mathematical minds at Penn, of which I was certainly not one of them.
-Nevertheless, through ferocious perseverence studying and grasping the sometimes arcane knowledge, I prevailed in his course and wrote a 20-page paper on applications in decision making using an expert system I wrote that was based on my study of the research of John Boose at Boeing.
+Nevertheless, through tenacious perseverence studying and grasping the sometimes arcane knowledge, I prevailed in his course and wrote a 20-page paper on applications in decision making using an expert system I wrote that was based on my studies of John Boose's research at Boeing.
 Many years after his course, I had the distinct pleasure of meeting him over several lunches to discuss the intersection between mathematics, physics, computer science, and quantum mechanics.
-It is rare to meet someone with such keen intellect and dedication to scholarly pursuits.
 One of my favorite memories of him was in my first Decision Making class where he paced back and forth in front of the room, introducing himself and seemingly talking to noone but himself.
-He said, "Now, some of you might have heard that I'm something of a madman, walking around the city completely engulfed in my thoughts, but the things you will learn in this course will be applicable to so many different fields of study!"
+He said, "Some of you might have heard that I'm something of a madman, walking around the city completely engulfed in my thoughts, but the things you will learn in this course will be applicable to so many different fields of study!"
 Max has inspired me to look at how everything relates to each other and to sharpen my senses so I can see things that most people cannot see.